-To move millennials through the purchase funnel, HP Australia worked with its retail partners and DoubleClick to get a single view of the customer.
+To move millennials through the purchase funnel, HP Australia worked with its retail partners and Google Marketing Platform to get a single view of the customer.
 This approach drove a 4X increase in ROI and a 2X increase in conversions amongst retargeted millennials.

 - Drive sales among millennials